EFWob/RetroRadio/README.md

 ### Using genre playlists
-A playlist can be selected by the command interface by using the command _genre=Rock_ to play one genre.
+A playlist can be selected by the command interface by using the command _genre=Rock_ to play one genre playlist.
 If that genre exists (as a cluster in this example, but could also be a native genre name from a direct download).
+**Remeber that genre playlist names are case sensitive.** Genres loaded from database direct will always have lowercase letters only, while cluster names start with an uppercase letter (followed by only lowercase letters).
+So, _Rock_ is a valid name for a cluster, _rock_ is a valid name for a genre tag from the internet radio database, but constucts like _ROCK_ or _rOcK_ are invalid.
+When in doubt, copy the name from the web API.

 If that genre exists, the radio will start to play a random station from that genre.
 If the same command is issued again (with the same name), another (random) station from that genre will play.